mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 Team members can work with this methods to ideate for possible solutions.
-By our design challenge "Create a favorite app for students" i would prefer the "brainstorming" method to create ideas, note and prioritize it in the selected Mural Template.
-Also "brainstorming" is one of the most established method for generating ideas.
+By our Design Challenge "create a favorite app for students" the "brainstorming" method is the most suitable one to create ideas, note and prioritize the ideas in the selected Mural Template.
+Furthermore "brainstorming" is one of the most established method for generating ideas.

-**3.**  **Working with Mural-Template**
+**3.**  **Working with the Mural-Template**

-* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and than choose your Mural Template named "Brainstorm & idea prioritization".
-You can find this template on this link <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca>.
+* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and then choose the Mural Template named "Brainstorm & idea prioritization".
+You can find this template under this link <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca>.

-* In the field "Search" you can type in "Brainstorm & idea prioritization" if you can't find the Mural Template on the link.
+* If you can't find the Mural Template on this link type in "Brainstorm & idea prioritization" in the field "Search".

 ![Search](/Phase_4_Ideate_Screenshots/01_Ideate_Search.PNG)